-Click on the green Select a Preset button to open the list of presets.
+Click on the green arrow button to open the list of presets.
 This list will show only the "Band-in-a-Box Default Reverb" until you save some presets of your own.

 As you adjust the settings, they will be applied to the current song.
-The [Swap "Default"] button toggles between your current settings and the default settings.
+The [Swap] button toggles between your current settings and the default settings.
 This allows you to hear the effect of the changes you make to the settings.